 The threat of dying from COVID-19 has led to government action on a scale many of us couldn’t have imagined just a few month ago.

 By contrast, in 2014, the World Health Organization (WHO) estimated climate change would lead to about 250,000 additional deaths each year between 2030 and 2050, from factors such as malnutrition, heat stress and malaria.

 A review of the data in January 2019 noted that reduced food production alone is predicted to lead to a net increase of 529,000 adult deaths by 2050.
 Climate change could also force more than 100 million people into extreme poverty by 2030, according to World Bank, which in turn would make them more vulnerable to the health effects of the changing climate.

-The fact is that climate change is a much bigger threat to our long-term survival than coronavirus.
+The fact is that climate change is a huge threat to our long-term survival.
 So why are we not responding in a co-ordinated way?